-A range of involvement tools are available.
-A number of the tools available are listed below under the different involvement levels.
-When undertaking involvement, it is likely that a range of involvement tools will be used.
+A range of involvement tools are available and are listed below under the different involvement levels.
+When undertaking involvement, it is likely that a range of involvement methods will be used.

-Click on the tool below to find out how it works in practice and to also read a case study about how it has been put into practice.
+Click on the tools below to find out how it works in practice and to also read a case study about how it has been put into practice.

 Level of involvement – Co-production

 Level of involvement – Co-design

 - Citizen Assembly

 - Consensus conference